On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Ergodicity

-A similar argument proves that for every $\gamma\in\Gamma$, the set of $(v_1,\dots,v_n)$ such that the sequence $(\gamma u,v_1,\dots,v_n,u)$ is $D$-full is dense (for almost every $u$).
-Taking intersection over (the countable set of) all $\gamma$ and $n$, we see that for almost every $u$, the set of generators of $M_D(u)$ is dense in the set of generators of $M'$ (provided by Lemma \ref{lem:M'}).
-By Lemma~\ref{lem:scrs} it follows that $M_D(u)$ is dense in $M$, for almost every $u$. \end{proof}
+Hence, for almost every $(u,v)$, the closure of $M_D(u,v)$ contains $M'_\phi$ by Lemma~\ref{lem:M'}.
+Since $M/S$ is isomorphic to the closure of $M'_\phi$ by Lemma~\ref{lem:simeq}, it follows that $M_D(u,v)$ is dense in $M/S$, for almost every $(u,v)$. \end{proof}

-Finally we are ready for the proof of the main theorem of this section.
-In order to facilitate the readability of the proof, we summarize some of the constructions and discussions given in the previous section in the following diagram, which should be compared with the diagram~(\ref{diad:hopf}) appearing in Theorem~\ref{hopf}.
+Finally we are ready to prove the main theorem of this section.
+In order to facilitate the readability of the proof, we summarize the relevant constructions and discussions given in the previous section in the following diagram, which should be compared with the diagram~(\ref{diad:hopf}) appearing in Theorem~\ref{hopf}.

-\begin{proof}[Proof of Theorem \ref{ergodic}] We want to apply Theorem~\ref{hopf}, putting $Z=\scrS$, $Y=\scrS/S$ and $W_+=\overline \Delta_+$, $W_-=\overline \Delta_-$ (with the maps $\pi_-$ and $\pi_+$ as described above).
+\begin{proof}[Proof of Theorem \ref{ergodic}] We want to apply Theorem~\ref{hopf}, putting $\Lambda = \Gamma$, $T= S$, $Z=\scrS$, $V=\scrS/\Gamma$, $Y=\scrS/S$ and $W_+=\overline \Delta_+$, $W_-=\overline \Delta_-$ (with the maps $\pi_-$ and $\pi_+$ as described above).